Understanding Current Flow in Circuits with Resistors

 ]

-So, the equivalent resistance for the parallel resistors is:
+So, what’s the equivalent resistance for those two parallel resistors?

 [